WealthBar/a2d3/CONTRIBUTING.md

 # Guidelines for Contributing

-## House Rules

-1. Respect the indentation (2 spaces) and coding style you see, don't mix styles
-2. Respect the use of Coffeescript (pull-requests or issues asking to migrate to Javascript will be roundhouse kicked)

 ## Getting Started

 We use Grunt to build and test Angular-D3 and Bower to manage dependencies.
 You